CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 It is the **GM**'s role, to create interesting situations, which can *challenge* the **beliefs** and **instincts**, or even **ambitions** of the **PC**s.
 However the players and **PC**s react, can earn them [fate points](#fate-points) and will drive the story forward.

 ### Ambition
-Every **PC** must have at least one **ambition** - a life-fulfilling long-term goal to pursue.
+Every **PC** must have one **ambition** - a life-fulfilling long-term goal to pursue.
 This can be anything from "found a family" to "become king of the world!".
 No matter how unrealistic, an **ambition** is a primary driver for a character, to guide them onward.
 The important part is to think *big*.
 Something easily achievable would make for a dull **ambition** and defeat the point of it.

 An **ambition** is not expected to change often.
 An ideal **ambition** would accompany a character a long time.